Ultrasonic Preparation of Reinforced Rubber

 - Single-walled carbon nanotubes (SWNTs) improve mechanical properties and thermal conductivity.

-- Carbon nanofibers (CNF) add strength, heat resistence and durability.
+- Carbon nanofibers (CNF) add strength, heat resistance and durability.

 - Metallic nanoparticles such as nickel, iron, copper, zinc, aluminium, and silver are added to improve electrical and thermal conductivity.